 However, and this is a big however…

-For this particular process, we’d recommend taking extra caution when trading in with Amazon if you are selling consumer electronics like smartphones, laptops, tablets, smartwatches, or video game consoles.
+In this instance, we’d recommend being extra cautious when trading in with Amazon online if you are selling consumer electronics like smartphones, laptops, tablets, smartwatches, or video game consoles.
 Why, you might ask?
 Well, let us redirect your attention to Step #4 above, namely the decision to automatically accept your final offer even if it’s less than you were originally told.

-In the consumer electronics buyback industry, much to the frustration of trade-in customers everywhere, downgrading your device’s condition category from what you initially reported online happens quite often.
+In the consumer electronics buyback industry, much to the frustration of trade-in customers everywhere, downgrading your device’s condition category from what you initially reported online is commonplace.
 Not because businesses are trying to be sneaky, but because it’s easy to see your device as “flawless” or in “mint condition” when you’re using it every day.
 Plus, there are often blemishes that are simply too small to be seen when you aren’t trained in what to look for.
-(Remember that “small scratch” scenario?
-That’s just one tiny example.)

 All of this is to say that by clicking the “Accept the adjusted value” button when getting your quote through Amazon, you are putting a lot of faith in both your device’s stated condition and the likelihood that Amazon won’t find something wrong with your device.
 We don’t know about you, but that’s not a chance we’d like to take.
 It’s like saying:

 Doesn’t make sense, does it?
 What’s more, since you could have had your device returned to you and then tried to trade in your item elsewhere, you’re potentially passing on the opportunity to obtain additional money.
 In other words, while this feature may have some convenience, it is clearly only in the best interest of Amazon, and not those consumers trading items in.